Contributing writers for Wake Up World

 High blood pressure is a prevalent condition that affects many people around the world.
 By eliminating the use of added salt, increasing your intake of fruits and vegetables, and exercising moderately, it is certain that symptoms associated with high blood pressure will improve.

 Jordan & Kyla are passionate about health; together, they have overcome many illnesses through dietary and lifestyle changes, and the art of practicing a positive mindset daily.
-Kyla is currently studying to become a Registered Holistic Nutritionist and Reiki Master, and Jordan is currently learning about traditional North American medicinal herbs, in hopes of becoming a Certified Herbalist.
+Kyla is a Registered Holistic Nutritionist and Reiki Master, and Jordan is a Certified Herbalist, whose focus is traditional North American medicinal herbs.
 For more information, please visit the following sites; guidinginstincts.com, Facebook, Twitter, Google+, or Pinterest